 New applicants are required to attend an orientation session prior to participating.
 Participants may join as individual members or through their support agency’s group membership.

-Thursdays mornings from 20 February to June and again from October to December (weather and boat availability permitting).
-9:00am - 12:00 noon.
+Thursdays mornings from 22nd October to 17th December and again from February to June (weather and boat availability permitting).
+9:30am - 12:00 noon.
+Participates must arrive 30 minutes before their session.

 Saturday mornings from 22 February to June and October to December 2020 (weather permitting).
 9:30am until 12:00 noon.